 About this release

-The Scottish Stroke Improvement Programme 2020 Annual National Report includes data from the Scottish Stroke Care Audit (SSCA).
-This describes the quality of stroke care in each acute hospital, grouped by NHS Board, during 2019, measuring each hospital against Scottish Stroke Care Standards (2016).
-The full report can be found at the Scottish Stroke Care Audit website (external website).
+The Scottish Stroke Improvement Programme 2021 annual national report includes data from the Scottish Stroke Care Audit (SSCA).
+This describes the quality of stroke care in each acute hospital, grouped by NHS board, during 2020, measuring each hospital against Scottish stroke care standards (2016).

-For more information on the Scottish Stroke Improvement Programme see the Scottish Stroke Care Audit.
+For more information on the Scottish Stroke Improvement Programme see the Scottish Stroke Care Audit Website.